Step7750/node-csgo-cdn/README.md

 downloads only the required VPK packages that contain all relevant images if they have changed from the content servers.

-When trying to retrieve a CDN image URL for a given item, the library takes the SHA1 hash of the file and the VDF path that links to it to generate the corresponding URL.
+When trying to retrieve a CDN image URL for a given item, the library takes the SHA1 hash of the file and the VPK path that links to it to generate the corresponding URL.

 Example URL: https://steamcdn-a.akamaihd.net/apps/730/icons/econ/stickers/cologne2015/mousesports.3e75da497d9f75fa56f463c22db25f29992561ce.png